gingerjoos/blog-src/content/mobile-updates-on-orkut.rst

 ########################
 :date: 2009-05-20 03:36
 :author: admin
-:category: from the web, technology
+:category: technology
-:tags: google, mobile, mobile updates, orkut, orkut scrap
+:tags: google, mobile, mobile updates, orkut, orkut scrap, from the web, technology
 :slug: mobile-updates-on-orkut

 A while ago I got a message on my mobile from "TM-Orkut".
 It was a scrap